IFCA-Advanced-Computing/keystone-oidc-auth-plugin/README.rst

 keystone-oidc-auth-plugin
 ===============================

-Native OpenID Connect Implementeation for OpenStack Kesytone.
+OpenID Connect Implementeation for OpenStack Keystone.

 Please fill here a long description which must be at least 3 lines wrapped on 80 cols, so that distribution package maintainers can use it in their packages.